The SEND Department Provision

 The SEND Department supports the learning of children with special needs.
 It supports all aspects of the curriculum by monitoring pupils’ progress and giving targeted help where needed.
 It promotes inclusion by supporting children who have physical disabilities or learning difficulties.

-At RHSC the majority of our LSAs support small groups rather than individual pupils, who are encouraged to work with several adults over the course of a day.
-Their focus is promoting independence and preventing over reliance on one key adult.
+At RHSC the majority of our LSAs support small groups rather than individual pupils.
+These students are encouraged to work with several adults over the course of a day.
+The focus of our LSAs is to promote independence and preventing over reliance on one key adult.